Rebilly/rebilly-js-demo/README.md

 ## Troubleshooting

 - If the API returns status `401 Unauthorized` verify that your authentication key is set and that you are using the API `user` and `key` from the correct Rebilly mode (sandbox/live).
+- The demo is using the `Sandbox` version of the token library.
+Once you are ready for production you will have to change the URL to the library and use a secret key for production.

 ## JS Library Documentation
 Check the latest library documentation on Rebilly.com: